rstub/stubner.me/content/authors/admin/_index.md

 user_groups: []
 ---

-I am a freelance software engineer and consultant after having worked in such roles for over ten years in the financial and IT industry.
+I am a solution engineer at [RStudio](https://rstudio.com/) after having worked in engineering and consulting roles for over ten years in the financial and IT industry.
 Before that I earned a Diploma and Doctorate in Physics at the Friedrich-Alexander Universität Erlangen-Nürnberg.

 I like to analyze, design and build complex systems keeping the KISS principle in mind.